 Exams and screenings

-The best way to combat these illnesses and incidents is to get annual physicals and screenings.
-The types of exams change over the years, so here’s a guideline for the types you should get based on age (Your primary care physician [PCP] can determine the timing for each exam):
+Combat these illnesses by catching and treating them as early as possible.
+Annual physicals and screenings are often the best opportunities for early diagnoses and interventions.
+The types of exams change over the years, so here’s a guideline for the types you should get based on age (talk to your primary care physician [PCP] to determine the timing for each exam):

 Top screenings and exams for men